Tanagura – Little Kyoto in Northern Japan

 Sightseeing Highlights in Tanagura

-Old Site of Tanagura Castle (Kamegajo Park)
+Old Site of Tanagura Castle (Kamegajo Park) National Historical Relic Site

 In 1622, a samurai lord, Nagashige Niwa was transferred to Tanagura from Futto of Hitachi province.
 Under a commission from the shogunate, he started to construct a castle.
-In 1624, Niwa relocated the local deity, Chikatsu Myojin (or Tsutsukowake Shrine), to another location and began the construction of Tanagura Castle in 1625, which was completed in 1627.
+In 1624, Niwa relocated the local deity, Chikatsu Myojin (or Tsutsukowake Shrine), to another location and began the construction of Tanagura Castle in 1625.
 During the long 240 years of its history, the castle served as a stronghold of the master samurai from eight clans and for 16 generations but fell in 1868 during the Boshin Civil War.
 A funny legend about the castle is that the castle masters were transferred whenever a large turtle appeared on the surface of the surrounding moat.
 Therefore, the castle was also called Kamegajo Castle (the Castle of Turtles).
 Several stone monuments stand on the earthen wall.
 Another historical remains is the stone wall which extends for about 160 meters on the western side of the outer moat.

-Yamamoto Fudo-son Temple
+Yamamoto Fudo-son Temple (Yamamoto Park)

 After going along the road lined with 100-year-old cedar trees and walking up the 130 stone steps, there is a large cave where the principle worship image is enshrined.
 During his pilgrimage in the northern Japan, Kobo Daishi stopped here in 807 and established a sacred altar in order to get rid of the demons and bad fortune around Mt.
 Yamizo.
 Thanks to his merit, the area has been peaceful since then.
 The ravine, extending from north to the south for about 5 km, is designated as “Okukuji Prefectural Natural Park.”
 Spring is the time for rhododendron (mid to late April), Yamazakura wile cherry, and Iwatsutsuji azalea.
-Camping and colored leaf viewing are also the seasonal highlights.
+Camping in summer and colored leaf viewing in autumn are also the seasonal highlights.

 Akadate Castle Site (Akadate Park)